intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * Was the RSEA an active participant in RSWG/RSAB discussions and meetings?
 * Did the RSEA provide useful advice to the RSWG and RPC?
-* Did the RSEA exercise good judgment in RSAB decision making?
+* Did the RSEA exercise good judgment in RSAB decision-making?
 * Was the RSEA effective in advising the community on policy direction?

 The IETF Executive Director will review the feedback, consulting with stream